Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ### Our Pledge

-We as contributors, leaders, and maintainers pledge to make participation in our community a welcoming, respectful, and harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual orientation.
+We as contributors, leaders, and maintainers pledge to make participation in our community a welcoming, respectful, and harassment-free experience for everyone, regardless of age, body size, neurodiversity, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, political affiliation, or sexual orientation.
+We also extend this pledge to those with varied communication styles and needs.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.